 National Instruments – Flying Nerf Dart Board

-How about a machine that uses high speed cameras and moves a target in less than 100 milliseconds so the player gets a “bullseye” every time?
+The challenge was to use high speed cameras and move a target in less than 100 milliseconds so the shooter gets a bullseye every time.
 Was it even possible or had Sisu bitten off more than it could chew right out of the gate?

-We started by going to our local Target store and buying one of every model of Nerf gun that looked promising, ultimately settling on the Vulcan shown here.
+We started by going to our local Target store and buying one of every model of Nerf gun that looked promising, ultimately settling on the Vulcan.